opensearch-project/reporting/reporting-anything/docs/user/Reference Manual.md

 - There is no special handling of quotation marks.
 - Currently supported variables are *CHROMIUM_PATH*, *USERNAME*, *PASSWORD*,  *FILENAME*, *FROM*, *TO*, *TRANSPORT*, *SMTP_HOST*, *SMTP_PORT*, *SMTP_SECURE*, *SMTP_USER*, *SMTP_PASSWORD*.

+NOTE: Values from the environment file has higher priority than command line argument.
+For example, if you add filename as *test* in *.env* file and also add `--filename report` command option, the downloded report's name will be *test*.

 ### Example

-Sample command for downloading a dashboard report with basic authentication in png format is
+Sample command for downloading a dashboard report with basic authentication in png format
 ```
 reporting-anything --url https://localhost:5601/app/dashboards#/view/7adfa750-4c81-11e8-b3d7-01146121b73d --format png --auth basic --credentials admin:admin
 ```